mdickinson/bigfloat/bigfloat/doc/index.rst

 Locating the MPFR library
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The `setup.py` installation script attempts to locate the MPFR library on your system.
-If it fails, or if you have multiple MPFR libraries installed on your system and want to specify which one to use, you should edit the ``mpfr_library_location`` setting in the ``bigfloat/bigfloat_config.py.in`` file to specify the library location.
+On import, the :mod:`bigfloat` module attempts to locate an MPFR library on your system; if the library is in the usual library search path (as controlled by the LD_LIBRARY_PATH environment variable on Linux, for example) then it should be found as normal.
+If the module fails to find the MPFR library, or if you have multiple MPFR libraries installed on your system and want to specify which one to use, you can edit the ``mpfr_library_location`` setting in the ``bigfloat_config.py`` configuration file to specify the library location.
+This file should be found in the same location as the other installed source files for the bigfloat module.

 Other configuration
 ^^^^^^^^^^^^^^^^^^^

-The ``bigfloat/bigfloat_config.py.in`` file also allows you to specify some other system-dependent values.
+The ``bigfloat_config.py`` configuration file also allows you to specify some other system-dependent values.
 On a typical system, with default installs of GMP and MPFR, it's unlikely that these values will need to be changed.
 But if you're getting segmentation faults or crashes with the bigfloat library then you may need to edit the values in this file.
 In this case it will probably also be useful to have the gmp.h and mpfr.h include files handy to refer to; on Linux systems, these files may be in a different package from the library files (e.g., 'mpfr-devel' instead of 'mpfr').

 Tutorial